7 Direct Sourcing Best Practices in Talent Acquisition

 Top talent has become increasingly scarce and competitive, while recruiting resources and budgets remain strained.
 This situation demands that talent acquisition teams work smarter, and AI and automation could represent an opportunity for organizations to enhance human capabilities in recruitment.

 According to Gartner, a massive 81% of HR leaders have explored or implemented AI solutions to improve process efficiency within their organization.
 HR leaders aim to use generative AI (GAI) for improving efficiency in HR processes (63%), enhancing the employee experience (52%) and bolstering learning and development programs.
+Plus, 76% of HR leaders believe that if their organization does not adopt AI solutions in the next year or two, they will lag behind those that do.

 Sign up for our Talking Talent Newsletter